-In light of this I request that the Home Office examines these processes to ensure victims of modern slavery are not in this insidious position.
-It is exacerbated further by the fact that they are unable to work whilst awaiting NRM and asylum decisions.
+The impact is exacerbated further by the fact that they are unable to work whilst awaiting NRM and asylum decisions.
 The evidence is clear that not working has a lasting impact.
-Unemployment is one of the most important factors affecting individual wellbeing, and there is strong evidence that the longer the time unemployed, the worse the effect.
+Unemployment is one of the most important factors affecting individual wellbeing, and there is strong evidence that the longer the time unemployed, the worse the effect.4